mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ➡️ [Learn how to create and use email presets in this video](#video-presets)

 ## Create a message preset {#create-message-preset}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_message_presets"
+>title="Message preset details and settings"
+>abstract="By setting up a message preset you can select the channel it applies to, and define all the technical parameters required for your messages, such as email type, subdomain to be used, sender name, mobile apps, etc."

 To create a message preset, follow these steps: